 - for rubbish - we won't collect more than 3 lilac sacks

-- for garden waste - if you're signed up for garden waste collections, use as many of our compostable sacks as you need
+- for garden waste - if you're signed up for garden waste collections, use as many eco sacks as you need

 See What to do with extra rubbish.

-- remember to remove your empty bins from the pavement as soon as possible after collection
+- remove empty bins from the pavement as soon as possible after collection

 Make sure our crews can access your bins and sacks